chasestarr/cellphone-novel/README.md

 # Verso
-node application for managing, and delivering cellphone novels
+Node application for managing, and delivering cellphone novels